NH License Requirements

 Residency Requirement: A New Hampshire resident is someone who holds a valid NH Driver’s license or Non Driver Photo Identification issued by the State of NH Division of Motor Vehicles and does not claim a residence in any other state for any purpose

-Freshwater Fishing Licenses: Allow the taking of all species in the freshwaters of the state, EXCEPT Atlantic salmon brood stock.
-Temporary 1, 3 and 7-Day Fishing Licenses are available to non-residents, dates for use intended will be requested at the time of purchase and the dates must be consecutive.
-One-day licenses are also available for N.H. residents.
+Freshwater Fishing Licenses: Allow the taking of all species in the freshwaters of the state.
+Temporary 1-, 3-, and 7-day Fishing Licenses are available to non-residents, dates for use intended will be requested at the time of purchase and the dates must be consecutive.
+One-day licenses are also available for NH residents.

-Clam and Oyster License: Available to N.H. residents only.
+Clam and Oyster Licenses: Available to New Hampshire residents only.
 Season is restricted.
 See Saltwater Fishing Digest for more information.
 Clam license is required for ages 6 and above.
 Oyster licenses are required for all ages.
 A permanent clam/oyster license is available at no charge to all New Hampshire residents age 68 or older (at Fish and Game headquarters or Regional Offices 1 and 2 only).

-Saltwater Fishing: A N.H.
-Recreational Saltwater Fishing License is required, with a fee of $11, for individual anglers age 16 and older participating in recreational saltwater fishing for finfish from coastal and estuarine waters of New Hampshire (both residents and non-residents need a license).
-Click here for FAQs about the N.H. recreational saltwater fishing license.
+Saltwater Fishing: A NH Recreational Saltwater Fishing License is required, with a fee of $11, for individual anglers age 16 and older participating in recreational saltwater fishing for finfish from coastal and estuarine waters of New Hampshire (both residents and non-residents need a license).

 Wildlife Habitat Fee: All persons wishing to take wildlife in New Hampshire must pay this fee each year.
 The $2.50 Fee must be paid ONCE annually by those purchasing a Combination Hunting & Fishing License, Hunting License, Archery License, Small Game License or 3-Day Small Game License.
 EXCEPTIONS: Minors, Permanent License Holders, and Lifetime License Holders.